LukeKvamme/TikTok-Downloader/README.md

 This is meant to download a user's tiktok collection.
 To use this, the user just needs to have a .txt file of each tiktok link separated on its own line.

 Under Progress:
-  - GUI
+  - Picture collections -- They are more tricky to deal with:
-  - Selecting place on disk to download
+      - Best way to download, as a sub-dir?
-  - Selecting the .txt file containing each link
+      - Have to reverse-engineer API call for downloading all photos
-  - Picture collections -- They are more tricky to deal with, will work on this last probably.
+      - Keep photos in order--rename with index in name